OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 U2F augments password-based authentication using a hardware token (typically USB) that stores cryptographic authentication keys and uses them for signing.
 The user can use the same token as a second factor for multiple applications.
 U2F works with web applications.
 It provides **protection against phishing** by using the URL of the website to lookup the stored authentication key.

-# Session Management General Guidelines

-Session management is directly related to authentication.
-The **Session Management General Guidelines** previously available on this OWASP Authentication Cheat Sheet have been integrated into the [Session Management Cheat Sheet](Session_Management_Cheat_Sheet.md).

 # Password Managers

-Password managers are programs, browser plugins or web services that automate management of large number of different credentials, including memorizing and filling-in, generating random passwords on different sites etc.
+Password managers are programs, browser plugins or web services that automate management of large number of different credentials.
+Most password managed have functionality to allow users to easily use them on websites, either by pasting the passwords into the login form, or by simulating the user typing them in.

 Web applications should at least not make password managers job more difficult than necessary by observing the following recommendations:

-- use standard HTML forms for username and password input with appropriate `type` attributes,
+- Use standard HTML forms for username and password input with appropriate `type` attributes.
-- do not artificially limit user passwords to a length "reasonable for humans" and allow passwords lengths up to 128 characters,
+  - Avoid plugin-based login pages (such as Flash or Silverlight).
+- Allow long passwords (at least 64 characters).
+- Allow any printable characters to be used in passwords.
-- do not artificially prevent copy and paste on username and password fields,
+- Allow users to to paste into the username and password fields.
-- avoid plugin-based login pages (Flash, Silverlight etc)

-As of 2017 [Credential Management Level 1](https://w3c.github.io/webappsec-credential-management/) standard for web browsers is being developed that may further facilitate interaction between password managers and complex log-in schemes (e.g. single sign-on).
+- Allow users to navigate between the username and password field with a single press of the `Tab` key.